Compare our best business savings account

 Do I pay tax on business savings accounts?

-It is your responsibility to pay tax on any interest you earn on the savings account and declare it as part of your annual tax return.
-Tax deductions are not included because business savings accounts advertise their interest rates as gross.
+It is your responsibility to pay tax on any interest you earn on a business savings account and declare it as part of your annual tax return.
+Tax deductions are not included because business savings accounts advertise their interest rates and pay interest as gross.

 To find out more about the tax implications, read our guide about the differences between a sole trader and limited company.